4d/docs/docs/WebServer/webServerSecurity.md

 ![](assets/en/WebServer/methodProperties.png)

-This option is used to individually designate each project method that can be called using the special `URL`, `4DACTION` or the `4DSCRIPT`, `4DEVAL`, `4DTEXT`, `4DHTML` (as well as the former `4DVAR` and `4DHTMLVAR`) tags.
-When it is not checked, the project method concerned cannot be executed using an HTTP request containing a special URL or tag.
+This option is used to individually designate each project method that can be called using the `4DACTION` special URL, or the `4DSCRIPT`, `4DEVAL`, `4DTEXT`, and `4DHTML` tags.
+When it is not checked, the project method concerned cannot be directly executed through an HTTP request.
 Conversely, it can be executed using other types of calls (formulas, other methods, etc.).

-This option is unchecked by default for databases created.
-Methods that can be executed using the `4DACTION Web URL` or the tags must be specifically indicated.
+This option is unchecked by default.
+Methods that can be executed through `4DACTION` or specific tags must be specifically indicated.

 In the Explorer, Project methods with this property are given a specific icon: